helidon-io/helidon/tests/integration/data-jdbc/chaos/README.md

 The PostgreSQL tests build an image named `data-jdbc-chaos-pgsql` from `common/src/pgsql/docker`.
 The Dockerfile defines its base image.

 Every database uses its own schema script.
-Each script creates the same two logical tables and inserts the same original rows.
+Each schema creates the same contact, generated-key, and gate tables, inserts the same baseline rows, and exposes a database-specific session identifier through the same logical view.